GabrieleMaurina/BabelRTS_Evaluation/experiment_2/readme.md

 ### Additional Notes
 In this folder we have also included all the plots (folder plots) and tables (folder tables) that didn't find space in the paper.

+We have not included the code to compute the time reduction because it is not been cleaned and standardized yet.
+Please contact the authors if you are interested in this code.